jjloomis/wordpress-adding-content-to-a-news-site/troubleshooting/featured-image-is-wrong-or-upside-down-on-social-media.md

 2. In your post, scroll down to the Yoast SEO area.
 3. In the Yoast SEO area, click the **Social** button (on left.)
 4. Scroll to the Facebook Image area.
 Click the **Upload Image** button.
-5. Select the correct image from the Media Library or upload a new image.
+5. Upload the new version of the image to the Media Library.
 Click **Use Image**.
 6. Click **Publish**.
 7. Click **View Post** to view the post in your browser.
 Copy the URL of the post.
 8. Go to the [Facebook Debugger page](https://developers.facebook.com/tools/debug/sharing/).